mlochbaum/CrinGraph/Configuring.md

   detector (that red exclamation mark that can show up in a headphone's key) is.
 You probably don't need to change this.
 * `targets` lists the available target frequency responses.
-If you don't want to display any targets just set it to the empty list `[]`.
+If you don't want to display any targets set it to `false`.
 If you do use targets, each one should be a file named `...
 Target.txt` in the `DIR` directory you specified.
 The targets which are already there were provided by Crinacle so make sure you have his permission before using them.
+* `scale_smoothing` (default 1) adjusts the level of smoothing applied at a given "Smooth:" setting.
+The setting will always start at 5, but its value is multiplied by `scale_smoothing` to get the actual level of smoothing.

 The following parameters can be set to configure a restricted version of the graph tool.
 They are only present in